This glossary provides a general definition of terms commonly used at Gifu-city and is intended as a guide only.

-Refers to the identification of a sequence of study (Stream) within a program in University’s student administration system.
+Refers to the identification of a sequence of study (Specialisation) within a program in University’s student administration system.
 Plans include majors, minors, and some postgraduate coursework ‘specialisations’.
 Plans are identified by a five-digit alphabetical prefix and a five-digit numeric suffix eg SENGA13648 refers to the full-time Software Engineering plan.

 Postgraduate coursework programs are intended for graduates and practising professionals who wish to develop advanced knowledge and competency in their area of expertise or to gain advanced knowledge in a new area.
 Completion of a postgraduate coursework program requires students to undertake a sequence of courses, rather than research (although a research component may also be involved).